 How do I find out when projects are taking place?

 Hall Heads will contact you to let you know when projects are taking place for your class.
-You can also check the "Calendar of Events" on the website for an up-to-date list of projects taking place in all K-grams schools.
+You can also check the calendar for an up-to-date list of projects taking place in all K-grams schools.

 Can I attend projects for classes other than my own?